-Students will be engaged with this Google Slides.
-First, students measurements of capacity to label beakers and cylinders.
-The fun continues as students in containers to match capacity labels.
+Students will be engaged with this Measuring Capacity and Liquid Volume Google Slides.
+First, students drag and drop measurements of capacity to label beakers and cylinders.
+The fun continues as students adjust the level of liquid in containers to match capacity labels.

 - Every slide is bright and colorful to capture your students’ attention.

 - Video Instructions embedded into the Google Slides make your job easier.

 Video instructions for students are embedded in the activity:

 - Have students who forget instructions as soon as it is time for them to begin working?
 Students can watch the video instructions before completing the activity at a math station, for seatwork or homework.